How to power your garden shed off-grid in three steps

-Want to get off-grid power in your garden shed?
+Want to get off-grid power in your shed?
 We show you how with this handy guide covering all the basics from figuring out your power needs, to understanding 12V systems, to choosing batteries, power sources and more – everything you need to run your shed on green, mains-free energy.

 To download the free .pdf guide version of this article, just click the button below:

 - 1. Work out how much power you need

 - 2. Familiarise yourself with the equipment required

 - 3. Decide on a power source - solar or wind

 Step 1 Work out how much power you need

 Do you just need a couple of lights for occasional use, or do you plan to run broadband, a computer, heating, or a host of power tools?